RFN: A Random-Feature Based Newton Method for Empirical Risk Minimization in Reproducing Kernel Hilbert Spaces: Abstract

 \section{Abstract}

-In supervised learning using kernel methods, we encounter a large-scale finite-sum minimization over a reproducing kernel Hilbert space (RKHS).
-Often times large-scale finite-sum problems can be solved using efficient variants of Newton’s method where the Hessian is approximated via sub-samples.
+In supervised learning using kernel methods, we often encounter a large-scale finite-sum minimization over a reproducing kernel Hilbert space (RKHS).
+Large-scale finite-sum problems can be solved using efficient variants of Newton method, where the Hessian is approximated via sub-samples of data.
 In RKHS, however, the dependence of the penalty function to kernel makes standard sub-sampling approaches inapplicable, since the gram matrix is not readily available in a low-rank form.
-In this paper, we observe that for this class of problems, one can naturally use kernel approximation to speed up the Newton's method.
-Focusing on randomized features for kernel approximation, we provide a novel second-order algorithm that enjoys local superlinear convergence and global convergence in the high probability sense.
-The key to our analysis is showing that the approximated Hessian via random features preserves the spectrum of the original Hessian.
-We provide numerical experiments verifying the efficiency of our approach, compared to variants of sub-sampling methods.
+In this paper, we observe that for this class of problems, one can naturally use kernel approximation to speed up the Newton method.
+Focusing on randomized features for kernel approximation, we provide a novel second-order algorithm that enjoys local superlinear convergence and global linear convergence (with high probability).
+We derive the theoretical lower bound for the number of random features required for the approximated Hessian to be close to the true Hessian in the norm sense.
+Our numerical experiments on real-world data verify the efficiency of our method compared to several benchmarks.